Nktech-Official/Blox-Smash/README.md

 # Features

-1. Responsive design specially for Mobile devise
+1. Responsive design specially for Mobile devices
 2. Can be played on a slow internet connection
 3. Based on the mobile-first design.
 4. Touch screen support.